 - Succeeded: The transaction was given to the bank; it didn't fail and wasn't refunded.
 It will appear on donor statements.
 The vast majority donations will end their lifecycle with this status.

 - Paid Out: This donation has made it all the way to the church's bank account in a Stripe Payout.

 - Disputed: The donor has disputed this charge with their bank.
-(This is very rare that a donor would do this, but it's possible.
+(It is very rare that a donor would do this, but it's possible.)

 To view donations based on their stamp, go to the Donations List tab on the Donations page.